369c86d3-bfb0-4cfd-9225-1da8fbd68683

 Mental Health and Addictions Quality Standard: Schizophrenia Care Dashboard

-The Mental Health and Addictions Quality Standard – Schizophrenia Care (Schizophrenia Care) Dashboard shares indicator results for hospitals with inpatient mental health activity and allow them to compare their performance with peers using these quality metrics hat will be quarterly updated based on the Ontario Mental Health Reporting System (OMHRS) Schizophrenia Discharge reports.
+The Mental Health and Addictions Quality Standard – Schizophrenia Care (Schizophrenia Care) Dashboard shares indicator results for hospitals with inpatient mental health activity and allows them to compare their performance with peers using quality metrics that will be updated quarterly based on the Ontario Mental Health Reporting System (OMHRS) Schizophrenia Discharge reports.

 Staff in the following roles at hospitals with inpatient mental health activity have access to this tool: CEOs, CFOs, VPs of Medical Affairs, Staff in Mental Health Units, Decision Support and Finance Leads.
 Indicators used in the tool are defined below.